kvamsij/sitemap-scraper/Readme.md

    - Recursively fetch URLs from nested sitemaps.
    - Filter out URLs that match disallowed paths.
    - Identify and display product URLs based on configurable patterns.
+   - Save the extracted product URLs to a file in the chosen format.

 ## Folder Structure